 But what is the reality behind each one?
 Is a Jägerbomb more dangerous than a gin and tonic?
 Before you get caught up worrying about “how many Jägerbombs will kill you,” let’s take a deep breath and look at the facts.
 While Jägerbombs are, indeed, a bit more dangerous than gin and tonics due to the caffeine content, ultimately it all comes down to how much alcohol we end up consuming.

-Jägerbomb vs. Gin and Tonic: Understanding the Contenders
+Jägerbomb vs. Gin and Tonic: What's the Real Difference?

 Before we take a closer look at the contenders, there’s one key fact to understand about them: both have alcohol — and a lot of it, at that.
 The CDC recommends an upper limit of two drinks per day for men and one for women and defines excessive drinking as five or more (and four or more) on a single occasion.